 Transition Free Press is a new national tabloid newspaper.
-It is run as a a pilot for four issues during 2013, starting on 1 February.
-The 24-page edition will follow the blueprint of the preview issue and contain a mix of news, reviews and features, dedicated pages to energy, the land, people, economy, food, well-being, the arts, cartoons, sport and a unique Transition agony column.
+It is being run a pilot for four issues during 2013, starting on 1 February.
+The 24-page edition follows the blueprint of the preview issue and contains a mix of news, reviews and features, dedicated pages to energy, the land, people, economy, food, well-being, the arts, cartoons and sport.

 In these four pilot editions in 2013 the editorial team hope to bring together the stories that help us navigate the times of downshift, stories about people by the people who are coming together in their neighbourhoods and initiatives, starting up food projects, alternative energy schemes, and thinking within a broader, deeper and more meaningful frame.

 The paper is editorially independent and ‘working with’ rather than ‘working for’ the Transition Network.
 So while Transition Free Press springs from the Transition Movement, it will run alongside it, rather than being an official in-house publication.

 Who we are